About The Company

-New England Confectionery Company inaugurates a profit-sharing plan to reward those who by faithful attendance and continuous service demonstrate their interest in the welfare of the company.
-Each employee's part is based on a percent of what he/she has earned during the year.
-NECCO® employs 700 - 800 people, many of who have been with the various firms for twenty-five to thirty years.
+NECCO inaugurates a profit-sharing plan to reward those who, by faithful attendance and continuous service, demonstrate their passionate interest in the welfare of the company.
+Each employee's part is based on a percentage of what he or she has earned during the year.
+NECCO employs 700 - 800 people, many of who have been with the various firms for 25 to 30 years.

-Explorer Donald MacMillan takes NECCO® Wafers on his Arctic expedition, using them for nutrition and as rewards to Eskimo children.
+Explorer Donald MacMillan takes NECCO Wafers on his Arctic expedition, using them for nutrition and as rewards to the Eskimo children he meets.

-D. L. Clark produces its first five cent candy bar in order to ship candy to soldiers fighting in World War I. This marks the introduction of the Clark bar.
+The D. L. Clark Company produces its first five cent chocolate which it ships to soldiers fighting overseas in World War I. This marks the introduction of the Clark Bar.

-New England Confectionery Company takes a progressive step by insuring the lives of all its employees, basing the amount of insurance on the term of service; beginning at $500 after three months and increasing $100 in value for each year of service until it reaches the maximum of $1000.
-More than 1200 employees are affected by this protection, which requires no medical examination and in no way interferes with the benefits to workers provided by Workmen's Compensation Laws.
+NECCO takes a progressive step by insuring the lives of all its employees, basing the amount of insurance on the employee’s term of service.
+The protection affects more than 1200 employees and falls in line with the existing benefits provided to workers by Workmen's Compensation Laws.

 Howard B. Stark originates a new caramel and vanilla-swirled nougat, which he calls the "Snirkle."